gitehr/gitehr.org/docs/index.md

 *Distributed Version Control Software (DVCS)*, such as *Git*, provides exemplary proof of how to engineer multi-contributor and secure.
 Crucially, these private repositories are agnostic of the software used to view or manipulate them.

-Throughout his health informatics career, Dr Baw has learned as much as possible about how existing tech solutions can benefit the health tech space.
 Though areas which require specialised healthcare technology exist, these health-specific solutions are not *always* required.
 Many problems faced in healthcare have already been solved by the wider tech world - which is why GitEHR draws extensively on existing technology.

 !!! quote "Rob Dyke Says"
     "All software has already been written."

 Medical records need interoperable and extensible file formats.
 GitEHR will have an open standard with a reference implementation that is open-source.
 It will enable many other implementations to exist.
 Multiple platforms for reading, writing, and processing records can exist.

+GitEHR solves the interoperability problem, setting the foundations to solve many other problems of health technology.

 The paradigm must change.
 This is the beginning.

-GitEHR solves the interoperability problem, setting the foundations to solve many other problems of health technology.